apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    ``default_inactivity_timeout`` is a connection level concept.
-This is not necessarily a problem, but it does mean that care must be taken when applying the override to consider that all transactions in the connection which has this timeout overriden will be impacted by the override.
+This is not necessarily a problem, but it does mean that care must be taken when applying the override to consider that all transactions in the connection which has this timeout overridden will be impacted by the override.
 For instance, if the default inactivity timeout is being overridden via a :ref:`admin-plugins-conf-remap` rule in :file:`remap.config`, then all transactions for that connection will be impacted by the override, not just